 Phonics and Reading

-The Early reading leads are Emma Elvin & Sara Ramm- Y1 job share teachers.
+The Early reading leads are Emma Elvin (Y1 Teacher) & Sunita Wahiwala-Richardson (reception teacher)

 'SUCCESS FOR ALL' PHONICS

-With regard to reading, as already stated, we primarily use 'Success for All' reading books, but, we also have ‘Oxford Reading Tree’ to supplement as a scheme for the children to follow.
+With regard to reading, as already stated, we primarily use 'Success for All' reading books.
 We have over recent years updated and increased our stock of phonetically decodable books.
 Children are given decodable books to read alongside the teaching of phonics and scheme specific books.
-All books are matched to the progression of the 'Success for All' programme.
+All books are matched to the progression of teaching in the 'Success for All' programme.

-Children take home ‘free choice’ books to supplement their reading scheme books (like, The Gruffalo or a book about horses).
+Children also take home ‘shared reader’ books to supplement their reading scheme books.
 These are books to share with parents/carers at home that the children will really enjoy but may need support to access the text.
 For children who take a little longer to grasp the basics, we have trained Teaching Assistants who can support individuals or groups, out of the main classroom.
-Our priority is to support all children to 'Keep up' with learning through individual support.
-However, we also have in school widely recognised intervention programmes such as ‘Sound Discovery’ and ‘Catch-Up’ for those needing longer term support.
+Our priority is to support all children to 'keep up' with learning through individual and group support.

 'Success For All' Parent Portal

 - Access to all the e-readers in the series

 - Access to support videos for you so you know how the sounds should be pronounced

 - Access to a Q& A section with tips such as 'how to encourage reading at home'.